 Heart problems are a rare late effect after treatment for acute leukaemia.
 They can develop a few months into treatment or some years after treatment ends.
 Treatments that can cause this are:

-- anthracycline chemotherapy drugs such as doxorubicin and daunorubicin
+- types of chemotherapy drugs called anthracyclines, such as doxorubicin and daunorubicin

 - radiotherapy to the centre of your chest